 Editor’s note: better picture clarity is currently with our developer team and will be released soon!

 Seriously once this occurs, the system will be pretty much flawless!
 I can drop another app we utilise and pay for, which will save us more money on extra subscriptions.

 Do you feel confident that we’re listening to our customers and developing the tools you need?

-Even my staff can log on to Console Cloud at any time and register feedback.
-The more votes something gets, the higher the priority that feature or tweak becomes for developers to work on.
+Even my staff can log on to Console Cloud at any time and register for feedback.
+The more votes something gets, the higher the priority that features or tweaks becomes for developers to work on.
 PLEASE BEAR IN MIND, BY CHANGES, I MEAN CHANGES TO IMPROVE AN ALREADY GOOD SYSTEM.

 But when you use a good system, and you see that the company is progressive, it makes even more sense to give feedback and request features.
 You can feel confident that it will be built.
 It will happen.
 You don’t just put up with what you have and deal with it like most other software.

 It’s already a great system, but the team at Console are always wanting to improve, which I think is FANTASTIC!